GEOLYTIX/xyz/README.md

 Spatial data must be stored in a cloud accessible PostGIS database to allow for the creation and caching of vector tiles in the **data source layer**.

 **Application control and presentation layers** are provided as an ES6 javscript library.
 XYZ' client library utilizes the Openlayers mapping engine among other visualisation libraries such as Tabulator and ChartJS to power engaging application views.

+Please visit [geolytix.github.io/xyz/docs](https://geolytix.github.io/xyz/docs) for project documentation hosted from the development branch of this repository.

 ### JAMstack Application Views